 “The law of scholarship in general, not just science, is to keep asking questions.
 Because the answers to those questions has enabled so many things that we take for granted now.
 And we have to keep telling this story,” Reed said.

-Kasra Zarei is a student in the MD/Ph.D. program at the University of Iowa and an avid writer interested in the interplay between science, medicine, policy and humanity.
+Kasra Zarei is a freelance science writer.
 This article was originally published in Little Village issue 230.